Let’s Talk 800-528-4058

 The Benefits of GHS

 The Globally Harmonized System of Classification and Labelling of Chemicals was necessary for resolving the various classification systems utilized around the world.
-Governments needed a standard system like GHS because of the expense involved in regulating and enforcing multiple classification and labeling systems, and companies needed a Hospital Chemicalsstandard system to save the costs of complying with those multiple systems.
-Government agencies and companies also needed a standard classification and labeling system to make it easier for workers to understand the hazards of the chemicals and products with which they work.
-Since the implementation of the Globally Harmonized System of Classification and Labelling of Chemicals, these organizations have realized several benefits including:
+Governments needed a standard system like GHS because of the expense involved in regulating and enforcing multiple classification and labeling systems, and companies needed a standard system to save the costs of complying with those multiple systems.

 • Regulatory efficiency